alecperkins/shiny/source/helpers.md

 # Helpers

-Shiny includes some helpers for following its *Module* pattern.
+Shiny includes some helpers for following its *Component* pattern.
 They work best in the whitespace-sensitive, `.sass` syntax.

 See the helpers in action on [Sassmeister](http://sassmeister.com/gist/7430531).